sybrew/the-seo-framework/readme.txt

 			* Article published and modified time.
 			* Open Graph updated time.
 		/
-		* TODO Primary category settings have been added to each post.
+		* Primary term settings have been added to each post supporting hierarchical taxonomies.
+			* This was a much requested feature.
+		/
 		* TODO New sitename options, that are now named Organization options.
 		* TODO Split Person/Organization SEO?
 		* TODO Logo upload has been added for Organization Schema.org.